This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Compare Prices:

-I must admit I prefer the Nemo Hornet 2P version with the two doors and two vestibules when solo.
+The Nemo Hornet comes in three sizes, namely the 1P, 2P and 3P.
+I must admit I prefer the Nemo Hornet OSMO 2P version with the two doors and two vestibules, even when hiking solo.
 I consider it one of the best lightweight 2-person tents.

-The Interior space of the 2-person tent is a tight squeeze for two people.
+The Interior space of the Nemo Hornet OSMO 2-person tent is a tight squeeze for two people.
 In fact, I would say if you want to use this tent for two people then consider the slightly larger Nemo Dagger or similar.

 The only issue is the inside mesh near the pole connection loop is prone to ripping over a long period of time.